MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-kubernetes-service.md

 ---
-title: Migrate Spring Boot Applications to run on Azure Kubernetes Service
+title: Migrate Spring Boot applications to run on Azure Kubernetes Service
 description: This guide describes what you should be aware of when you want to migrate an existing Spring Boot application to run in an Azure Kubernetes Service container.
 author: mriem
 ms.author: manriem